upros/ATLS/atls/draft-friel-tls-atls-01.md

 ## HTTP Status Codes

-Thsi document does not define any new HTTP status codes, and does not specify additional semantics or refine existing semantics for status codes.
+This document does not define any new HTTP status codes, and does not specify additional semantics or refine existing semantics for status codes.
 This is the best current practice as outlined in {{?I-D.ietf-httpbis-bcp56bis}}.

 ## ATLS Session Tracking

-The application service needs to track multiple client application layer TLS sessions so that it can collerate TLS records received in HTTP message bodies with the appropriate TLS session.
+The application service needs to track multiple client application layer TLS sessions so that it can correlate TLS records received in HTTP message bodies with the appropriate TLS session.
 The application service should use stateful cookies {{?RFC6265}} in order to achieve this as recommended in {{?I-D.ietf-httpbis-bcp56bis}}.

 ## Session Establishment and Key Exporting